Key Takeaways

 • Location of the burn

-Third-degree burns penetrate all layers of the skin.
-As a result, the damage they cause can be extensive, and recovery is typically a long and challenging process.
+Because third-degree burns penetrate all layers of the skin, the damage they cause can be extensive, and recovery is typically a long and challenging process.
 Healing can take weeks or even months, and patients often require multiple surgeries.

 Compensation for Burn Victims

-• Scar visibility: Visible scars usually recover more compensation than those out of view.
+• Scar visibility: Visible scars usually qualify victims for more compensation than those out of view.

 • Victim’s age: The younger the victim, the higher the case value.
 This stems from the fact that the victim will have to live more of their life with disfigurement.

-• Gender: Burn victims can receive greater compensation for their scarring if they are female.
-Female burn victims can suffer body image issues and have a tougher time coping with burns than do male burn victims.
+• Gender: Burn victims generally can receive greater compensation for their scarring if they are female.
+Female burn victims are more likely to suffer body image issues and have a tougher time coping with burns than do male burn victims.

-• Victim’s marital status: Single burn victims tend to receive higher compensation than those who are married.
+• Victim’s marital status: Single burn victims tend to receive higher compensation than those who are married, since disfigurement can impact the burn victim’s ability to find a romantic partner.

-• Permanent vs. reparable scar: Permanent burn scars usually recover more compensation due to the impact on victims’ lives.
+• Permanent vs. reparable scar: Permanent burn scars usually qualify victims for more compensation due to the pronounced impact on their lives.

-Seek an Injury Lawyer if You Suffered Third-Degree Burns
+Seek an Injury Lawyer If You Suffered 3rd Degree Burns

 An experienced personal injury attorney can help you determine what type of compensation you may be eligible for and assist you in pursuing your claim.
 Don’t pay out-of-pocket for your burn injuries.
-Instead, trust your third-degree burn claim to knowledgeable attorneys with a proven track record.
+Instead, trust your 3rd degree burn claim to knowledgeable attorneys with a proven track record

 Contact an Indianapolis burn injury lawyer from Wagner Reese today to discuss your case and find out how much it may be worth.